MilasBaumgarten/Veeburn/docs/index.md

 * `mkdocs new [dir-name]` - Create a new project.
 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
+* `mkdocs gh-deploy ` - Deploy the site to GitHub.
 * `mkdocs -h` - Print help message and exit.

 ## Project layout